 by Tim Moloney | Photography by Anthony Rathbun

-As 002HOUSTON MAGAZINE, 16 years after its founding, transitions into LOCAL HOUSTON, it was time to get the story behind the name change.
+When 002HOUSTON MAGAZINE transitioned into LOCAL HOUSTON in 2014, I had to get the story behind the name change.
 As the magazine’s former Arts and Entertainment Editor and resident Wise Guy, I’d been along for much of the ride.

 However, it wasn’t until I sat down with founder and publisher ALEJANDRO MARTINEZ and Editor-in- Chief CARLA VALENCIA, that I realized what a gem we have in this locally written, locally shot, locally produced and locally supported publication.

 TM: Alex, what were you thinking when you and your partners started the magazine?
 Weren’t there already enough magazines?